 Mental Health Support for Young People

-Samaritans and Hey Sam know that community and connection are core to mental health — that’s why our proven befriending model is so powerful.
+Community and connection are core to mental health — that’s why Samaritans’ proven befriending model is so powerful.
 Befriending is a compassionate and empathetic approach to providing emotional support.
 It’s like being a trusted friend who is there to listen without judgment, offer understanding, and allow the other person to openly express themselves.

 Try asking open-ended questions, such as: